timmalstead/flash_lights/README.md

 1) Once the game begins, the user is shown a pattern of flashing tiles.

-2)After the pattern has been displayed, the user much click the tiles in the same order displayed in order to pass the round.
+2)After the pattern has been displayed, the user must click the tiles in the same order displayed in order to pass the round.

-3)The user can input a maximum of **three wrong patterns** before the game ends and the user is asked if they would like to try again.
+3)The user can input a maximum of **10 wrong patterns** before the game ends and the user is asked if they would like to try again.

 4)If the user inputs five correct patterns, the game goes to the next level, with more squares for each level